Kaseya delays patch fixing zero-day attack as issues hit SaaS rollout

 Where does your enterprise stand on the AI adoption curve?
 Take our AI survey to find out.

-Kaseya encountered an issue while restoring the software-as-a-service version of its IT management platform, and said that would delay the rollout of the patch for the self-hosted version.
-The beleaguered IT services provider has been providing regular updates ever since the company discovered a cyberattack against its software last Friday.
+Kaseya encountered an issue while restoring the software-as-a-service version of its IT management platform and said this would delay rollout of the patch for the self-hosted version.
+The beleaguered IT services provider has been providing regular updates ever since it discovered a cyberattack against its software last Friday.

 “We have not yet been able to resolve the issue.
 The R&D and operations teams worked through the night and will continue to work until we have unblocked the release,” Kaseya said in its latest update Wednesday morning.

 After discovering that attackers had compromised Kaseya VSA and were delivering ransomware to networks being managed by the tool, Kaseya brought down the SaaS version of Kaseya VSA and instructed customers to shut down the on-premises servers to prevent further attacks.
-After determining that attackers were not targeting the SaaS platform, Kaseya started the process to restore SaaS VSA — and also began “configuring an additional layer” for security — on Tuesday afternoon.
-The layer “greatly reduces the attack surface of Kaseya VSA overall,” Kaseya said.
+After determining that attackers were not targeting the SaaS platform, Kaseya began the process of restoring SaaS VSA — and “configuring an additional layer” for security — on Tuesday afternoon.
+The layer “greatly reduces the attack surface of Kaseya VSA overall,” the company said.

 Under the original timeline, the patch for the on-premises version of Kaseya VSA would have been available within 24 hours of completing the SaaS deployment.
-Customers who run Kaseya VSA locally on their own servers would receive a set of recommendations on how to increase their security posture before restarting the VSA.
-With the delay in SaaS rollout, it is looking more likely the efforts to mitigate against the attacks will continue into the weekend.
+Customers that run Kaseya VSA locally on their own servers would receive a set of recommendations on how to increase their security posture before restarting the VSA.
+With the delayed SaaS rollout, it is more likely efforts to mitigate the attacks will continue into the weekend.
 For victim enterprises hit by ransomware, efforts to recover the data — either through backups or by negotiating the ransom — are ongoing and separate from the work to get Kaseya VSA back up and running.

 “Our On-Premises patch timeline is 24 hours (or less) from the restoration of SaaS services,” Kaseya said in its rolling advisory.
 “We are focused on shrinking this time frame to the minimal possible — but if there are any issues found during the spin-up of SaaS, we want to fix them before bringing our on-premises customers up.”

 IT teams use Kaseya VSA to manage the infrastructure — which includes activities such as network management, system updates, and backups.
-The fact that the ransomware attack is exploiting an IT management tool complicates recovery, Matt Tait, the Chief Operating Officer of Corellium, wrote on Lawfare.
-The first step to remediate malware is disabling the delivery mechanism.
+The fact that the ransomware attack is exploiting an IT management tool complicates recovery, Corellium COO Matt Tait wrote on Lawfare.
+The first step to remediating malware is disabling the delivery mechanism.
 When the malware is using the organization’s software delivery infrastructure, that means disabling the very tool used to deploy fixes.
 Regaining control of servers and restoring data from backups becomes much more difficult when the management tool is part of the problem.

 Identifying victims

 While the company initially said fewer than 40 customers were affected, that figure has now been revised to “fewer than 60.”
-Since Kaseya VSA is popularly used by managed service providers to monitor customer IT infrastructure, the attack goes beyond these direct victims because customers for these IT providers are also affected.
+Since Kaseya VSA is popularly used by managed service providers to monitor customer IT infrastructure, the attack goes beyond these direct victims to affect customers for these IT providers.
 Kaseya estimated “fewer than 1,500 downstream businesses” have been impacted.
 There are reports that Swedish grocer Coop was forced to close 800 of its stores for more than two days because its cash register software supplier was impacted by the attack.

 Security company Sophos said its evidence shows 70 managed service providers and 350 downstream customers have been affected.
 Most of the victims were in the United States and Canada — 145 victims in the U.S. and 77 in Canada — but victims were found in Germany, Australia, the United Kingdom, and other regions, the company said.